limitlc/speachutils/README.md

 if you are sure you have done all things writen above,you can use my SpeechUtils in your project with the command "SpeechUtil.getInstance(Context context).setSpeechListener(SpeechUtil.OnSpeechListener listener).getSpeechContent();" the listener is a callback of speechutils ,you can do something you want if you have a speechresult in this callback;

+if your app want to show in appstore,you need change the sdk of "iflytek" because xunfei is request that and apply for a appid at xunfeikaifangpingtai then  replace my appid with your appid